hey-mike/Notes/Machine-Learning/scikit-learn.md

   - The algorithms are completely invariant to scaling of the data.
 - **Disadvantage**
   - Even it use pre-pruning, they tend to overfit and provide poor generalization performance
+- **Ensembles of Decision Tress**

+## Random Forests

+Random forests for regression and classification are currently among the most widely used machine learning methods.
+It requires more memory and are slower to train and to predict than linear models, so if time and memory are important in an application, it might make sense to use a linear model instead.

+**n_estimators**: larger is always better.

+## Gradient Boosted Regression Trees

+Gradient boosted trees are frequently the winning entries in machine learning competitions, and are widely used in industry.
+They are generally a bit more sensitive to parameter settings than random forests, but can provide better accuracy if the parameters are set correctly.

+## Kernelized Support Vector Machines

+## Neural Networks ( Deep Learning)

+Adanvatage:
+They are able to capture information contained in large amounts of data and build incredibly complex models.
+Given enough computation time, data, and careful tuning of the parameters, neural networks often beat other machine learning algorithms (for classifcation and regression tasks)

+Disadavantage
+Take a long time to train.